DavesThinkTank/Flash-Gordon-2024/README.md

 Bug Fixes:

 I'm not sure if this counts as a bug!
-But I was having a fair amount of difficulty in my machine with switches activating due to switch "bounce".Switches would sometimesactivate twice, or activate due to vibration from solenoids firing on the playfield.
-Cleaning and regapping couldn't solve all the issues.
-I have since found out that other Arduinoprojects make extensive use of timers to watch for and eliminate this type of switch activity.
+But I was having a fair amount of difficulty in my machine with switches activating due to switch "bounce".
+Switches would sometimes activate twice, or activate due to vibration from solenoids firing on the playfield.
+Cleaning and re-gapping couldn't solve all the issues.
+I have since found out that other Arduino projects make extensive use of timers to watch for and eliminate this type of switch activity.
 My solution was to write the data structures mentioned above, SwitchDebounce[] and ResetHits[], as well as the functions DoubleHitFix(), ResetHitFix(), and My_PushToTimedSolenoidStack().
 These five items record the timing of every switch hit and solenoid firing, and ensure the problem switches are not allowed to activate again within a user-adjustable time period.

 To use these solutions you need to identify a problem switch or solenoid / switch combination.
-To fix a switch that is double hitting, simply set a "wait" time in the secondcolumn of SwitchDebounce[] on the row identifying the switch to be fixed.
+To fix a switch that is double hitting, simply set a "wait" time in the second column of SwitchDebounce[] on the row identifying the switch to be fixed.
 Any time up to 255ms can be entered.
 The time selected must be long enough to cover the expected gap between hits, and short enough to allow for any possible way that the switch could legitimately be hit twice.
-I have already added wait times for all drop target switches, as well as two switches which were giving me trouble; the shooter lane wire rollover and the right outlane.I've also done the leftoutlane and both slingshots.
-I stopped there,as there is no reason to add this fix to switches that are not malfunctioning.
+I have already added wait times for all drop target switches, as well as two switches which were giving me trouble; the shooter lane wire rollover and the right outlane.
+I've also done the left outlane and both slingshots.
+I stopped there, as there is no reason to add this fix to switches that are not malfunctioning.

-To fix a solenoid that is activating a switch,set a "wait" time in thesecond column of ResetHits[] on the row identifying the solenoid that is causing a problem.Any time up to 255ms can be entered.
+To fix a solenoid that is activating a switch, set a "wait" time in the second column of ResetHits[] on the row identifying the solenoid that is causing a problem.Any time up to 255ms can be entered.
 Now you need to identify the switch that is being incorrectly activated.
-This is done byadding code to the function ResetHitFix().There are already several examples included to copy from.Simply set up a case statement for the switch, and "return true" if the current time less the start time of the solenoidis less that the wait time for the solenoid.
+This is done by adding code to the function ResetHitFix().There are already several examples included to copy from.Simply set up a case statement for the switch, and "return true" if the current time less the start time of the solenoid is less that the wait time for the solenoid.
 I have already added code to cover all drop target switches being activated by their own drop target reset solenoid.

-Version 2024.09 by Dave's Think Tank
+### Version 2024.09 (2024/10/01, by Dave's Think Tank)

 Additions and changes in this version: